MikeLiyantama/COMP1917-Game-Project/README.md

 This our group for making the board game.
 //USE a # to show it is completed

+NOTE: If you use GitHub client for Windows/Mac OS, please sync first before and after you edit the code.

 Things we need to do for making the test files:
 - mostArc